ValuJet Flight 592: Accident

 Eyewitnesses watched as the plane banked sharply, rolled onto its side and nosedived into the Francis S. Taylor Wildlife Management Area in the Everglades, a few miles west of Miami, at a speed in excess of 507 mph.
 According to the NTSB's report, two witnesses fishing nearby testified that "they saw a low-flying airplane in a steep right bank.
 According to these witnesses, as the right bank angle increased, the nose of the airplane dropped and continued downward.
 The airplane struck the ground in a nearly vertical attitude."
 They reported seeing no external damage nor any sign of fire or smoke other than the engine exhaust.
 A group of sightseers in a small private plane also witnessed the crash and provided a nearly identical account, stating that Flight 592 seemed to "disappear" after hitting the swamp and that they could see nothing but scattered small debris, part of an engine and a large pool of jet fuel near the crash site.

-Kubeck had lost control of the plane less than 10 seconds before impact.
-Examination of debris suggested that the fire had burned through the floorboards in the cabin, resulting in structural failure and damage to cables underneath the instrument panels.
+Examination of debris suggested that the fire had burned through the floorboards in the cabin, resulting in structural failure and damage to the hydraulic cables underneath the instrument panels.
+This likely rendered the plane uncontrollable; the flight data recorder showed Kubeck lost control of the plane less than 10 seconds before impact.
 The NTSB report on the accident stated that "the Safety Board cannot rule out the possibility that the flightcrew was incapacitated by smoke or heat in the cockpit during the last 7 seconds of the flight."
 Interruptions in the cockpit voice recorder occurred on two occasions, one of which was one minute and 12 seconds in length.
 The aircraft hit the water at 2:13:42 p.m.
 EDT, about 10 minutes after takeoff.
 The impact site was on the eastern edge of Florida Water Conservation Area 3B, between two levees, in an area known as the L-67 Pocket.

 All on board were killed in the crash.
 Recovery of the aircraft and victims was severely complicated by the location of the crash.
-The nearest road of any kind was more than a quarter of a mile (400 m) away from the crash scene, and the location of the crash itself was a deep-water swamp with a floor of solid limestone.
+The nearest road of any kind was more than a quarter of a mile (400 m) away from the crash scene, and the location of the crash itself was a deep-water marsh with a floor of solid limestone.
 The aircraft was destroyed on impact, with no large pieces of the fuselage remaining.
 Sawgrass, alligators and risk of bacterial infection from cuts plagued searchers involved in the recovery effort.